A Faster Track to Lupus Treatments and Cures

 Shirley Aviles is just one example of how federal medical research has helped advance the science and medicine of lupus.
 She had a stem cell transplant at the National Institutes of Health (NIH) in 2006 to treat lupus.
 In this video she relates her experiences at the NIH and offers her hopes for the future of lupus research and helping find cures for the disease.

-Join us in urging Congress to increase federal funding for the NIH, which is essential for meeting the goals identified in this report.
+Sign up as an advocate to join our efforts to increase federal funding for the NIH, which is essential for meeting the goals identified in this report.